 Chaotic Wrestling and ROH appear to be two promotions very near and dear to you.
 What is it about these two promotions that stand out the most, and why do you remain as loyal as you are to them?

-I always did research and wanted to look into which promotions were doing the best, which companies were the hottest right now, and which have the most buzz because those are the companies that I work for.
+Flip Gordon: I always did research and wanted to look into which promotions were doing the best.
+These companies were the hottest right now, and which have the most buzz.
+Those are the companies that I work for.
 Don’t get me wrong, I want to work everywhere and anywhere, but I also want to work in places that are going to help create buzz for me.
 If a company is hot and there is a lot of buzz about them, then why wouldn’t I want to work with them?
 I want to be a part of them and create my own buzz as well.
 I want to get my name out there, I have to get the Flip Gordon name out there and build my brand, just like they are trying to build their brand.

 With Chaotic Wrestling, it has a long history and tradition going back to Kofi Kingston, and Damien Sandow, and Sasha Banks.
 It has a long lineage of people that have gone to WWE.
 It’s tied to Brian Fury’s school, which used to be called the Chaotic Training Centre (CTC).
 Before that, it was the Killer Kowalski Wrestling Academy.
 It has a long lineage and tradition, and I think that’s what is so cool about Chaotic Wrestling, the guys that come up within the system, in the pool.
 That is where you get your start.
 This is where you learn the ropes that is what I would say.

 Competing all over North America is significant for you, as evidenced by your time in CMLL.
 What has the biggest difference been for you competing in the U.S and Canada and Mexico?